 Update all translation files to match the monolingual upstream base file.
 Unused strings are removed, and new ones added as copies of the source string.
-Available only if applicable.

 Hint: Use Cleanup translation files if you only want to remove stale translation keys.

 Customize YAML output